 Do people ever ask you to plan a trip with the objective of seeing one particular animal?

 Definitely.
 Here's one example: Should I gorilla trek in Uganda or Rwanda?

 Consider this: Rwanda has doubled the price of their gorilla trekking permits to $1,500 per person, per trek, compared to Uganda's $600 per person, per trek — clearly a huge difference.
 The Ugandan government also offers gorilla habituation permits, and Rwanda does not.
 That said, it's also much easier to see gorillas in Rwanda than in Uganda.
 From Kigali, it's a three-hour-drive to Volcanoes National Park, and you're there.
 Compare that to Uganda, where you'll have to fly from Entebbe down to Kihihi and then drive at least one hour to your lodge or another five hours to Queen Elizabeth National Park.

-If luxury is what you're after, Rwanda is the obvious choice.
-Last year saw the opening of Wilderness Safari's Bisate Lodge, there's ecotourism pioneer Virunga Lodge, and Singita plans to open a Rwanda property in 2019.
+If luxury is what you're after, Rwanda is the obvious choice: Wilderness Safari's Bisate Lodge, ecotourism pioneer Virunga Lodge, and Singita's Kwitonda Lodge.
 Uganda is absolutely more budget-friendly: Buhoma Lodge, Buhoma Community Haven Lodge, and the country's top property, Sanctuary Gorilla Forest Camp, are less expensive than much of what you would find in Rwanda.

 Many travelers, particularly honeymooners, want to pair a safari with a beach retreat.
 What are your thoughts on that?